Isshi0417/py101-109-small-problems/easy_1.md

 For simplicity, this exercise assumes that the Gregorian calendar has been in continuous use since the year 1.
 We'll address that assumption in the next exercise that follows this one.

-To determine whether a given year is a leap year, use the rules of the Gregorian caldendar:
+To determine whether a given year is a leap year, use the rules of the Gregorian calendar:

 - If the year is divisible by 400, it **is** a leap year.
 - If the year is divisible by 100 but not by 400, it **is not** a leap year.